-Why automation is the best medicine for workflow in healthcare organizations
+Why workflow automation is the best medicine for healthcare organizations

 Healthcare spending in the United States has become a major concern.
 In fact, American healthcare spending is currently much higher than in other high-income countries.
 Administrative costs for care alone accounted for 8% of the annual budget in the US while in other countries they range from 1% to 3%.
 The problem is that no amount of money will ever be enough to solve the problem if there is no deeper understanding of how every workflow in healthcare organizations should be optimized.
 Healthcare organizations are still hostages of paper-based workflows and slow data processing.
 Let’s see how to change the whole deal starting with your organization.